 18 years ago when my son was born I was in a very different place.
 I was committed to my marriage.
 I knew I was still attracted to men but also loved my wife and enjoyed sex with her.
 I told myself that I was probably bisexual.
 But as the years went on the attraction to men became stronger and my attraction to my wife faded.
 I still loved her but I was silently, emotionally, internally moving away from my marriage.

-Earthquakes can take years to happen because the friction between the tectonics plates must build up enough pressure for the earthquake to occur.
-On the surface all is quiet until the earthquake occurs.
-I was like the earthquake.
+Earthquakes can take years to happen because the friction between the tectonic plates must build up enough pressure for the earthquake to occur.
+On the surface, all is quiet until the earthquake occurs.
+I was like an earthquake.
 For years the pressure slowly built.
 Increasingly I became sure of my homosexuality and dropped the myth that I might be bisexual.
 As time went on my ability to function sexually with my wife diminished and I increasingly avoided having sex with her.
 Emotionally I began to separate myself from my wife and extended family, pulling back into myself.
-I became increasingly separate, quiet, lonely and in pain.
+I became increasingly separate, quiet, lonely, and in pain.
 And then the tectonic plates shifted.
-I went to for an erotic massage which ended up becoming quite sexual, and my world began to change.
+I went to for an erotic massage which ended up becoming sexual, and my world began to change.
 That visit for the erotic massage was the beginning of my new life, which would still take some time to burst forth.

 Being married to a woman and having a son is foreign to many gay men.
 I’ve met men who think it’s great that I have a son, and wish they could have had children too.
-They see that stayed in a committed relationship for 20 years as a plus.
+They see that I stayed in a committed relationship for 20 years as a plus.
 But I’ve also met men, (luckily only just a few), that see me as something of an oddity.